Roamix/Embedded_A2/Journal.md

 	* M_data: a_out = address

 * Bugs:
 	* How do we make sure b_out has a "1" as MSB and address after.
-	*  fucking swag
+	* When doing the write operation:
+		* If register 7 goes up to 758, it may overflow and delete the leading 0.